7 Early Signs Of Labor Pain And When To Go To Hospital

 The trigger for labor is not fully understood, but it is theorized that a certain hormonal state and the pressure of the baby’s head on the cervix are the main causes.
 If labor does not begin spontaneously, walking (which puts pressure on the cervix) is probably the most natural way of kick-starting it,” suggests Cockeram.

-As you approach the last trimester and the due date, you should learn to distinguish between true and false contractions.
+As you approach the last trimester and the due date, you should learn to distinguish between true and false labor or contractions.
 In addition, understanding the signs of labor pain could help you identify when your body is ready for childbirth.
 Please note the time of labor is different in each woman and may also vary with pregnancy.
 While a few indications can be physical, others may include psychological.
 But the most important indications of delivery include frequent, regular, and deep contractions, dilation of the cervix, and water-breaking.
 Sometimes, the labor may begin before the due date in case of childbirth.
 Either way, any sign of labor should be reported to a doctor as it requires prompt medical attention.

 Infographic: What To Do During Early Signs Of Labor?